503-249-9000

 Cuts and lacerations are often used interchangeably as both indicate damaged skin from a blunt or sharp object.
 However, a cut often refers to a mild laceration as cuts do not often require more than antibacterial ointment and a bandage.
 Lacerations may be deeper and require pressure to stop the bleeding and even stitches depending on the depth of the injury or exposure of other parts like bone, tendons, ligaments, or muscle.

-The first step to treat laceration is to stop the bleeding with pressure and gauze or bandage.
+Wondering how to treat a laceration?
+The first step to laceration treatment is to stop the bleeding with pressure and gauze or bandage.
 Once the wound stops bleeding, clean the area to remove all dirt and debris.
 Clean by running cool water over the area and then use mild soap and water if possible.
 Dry with a sterile cloth.

 Next, apply antibiotic ointment and cover the wound with a sterile gauze bandage and medical tape.
 For smaller lacerations, use a self-sticking bandage for the wound.
 Clean and replace bandages daily until the wound heals.
 For smaller cuts, you may be able to use skin closure strips.
 Avoid using liquid bandages for cuts without consulting a doctor first.